 Does that mean you should avoid dining out?
 Of course not!
-With a mindful approach and our list of ways to eat healthy at almost any restaurant, you can continue making good food choices that help you look and feel great without sacrificing an active social life.
+With a mindful approach, you can continue making good food choices that help you look and feel great without sacrificing an active social life.

 Pick the right type of restaurant

 Eating healthy at restaurants doesn’t mean limiting yourself to places that only serve salads.
 But it’s important to pick somewhere that offers a few different healthy options that you know you’ll enjoy.

 However, if you frequent a certain establishment with lots of unhealthy options that will be difficult to resist, broaden your horizons and try somewhere new.
 There’s a good chance a restaurant you’ve never been to before will soon become an old favorite.

 If you enjoy fine dining, keep in mind that upscale restaurants tend to offer much smaller portions than chain restaurants, allowing you to indulge in fancier meals at appropriate portions, which works out great when you are trying to eat healthier.

 If you’re concerned about what you can eat at a specific restaurant, check out their menu before you go.
 Most restaurants have their menu online and may also list nutritional information.